spalit2025/AI-news-digest/readme.md

-# AI News RSS Aggregator - Optimized Version
+# AI News Digest - RSS-powered aggregator with PDF reports and 90% cost savings

 An automated, cost-efficient pipeline that collects, filters, and summarizes AI-related news from RSS feeds, generating professional reports with 90-95% cost savings.